orel-adivi/CorSys/SECURITY.md

 ## Reporting a Vulnerability

 The team takes all security vulnerabilities seriously.
-Thank you for helping us improving the security of our open source project.
+Thank you for helping us improve the security of our open source project.
 Report any security vulnerabilities by emailing the team at:

 	orel.adivi@cs.technion.ac.il